petrstepanov/kaonlt-fit/README.md

 <img src="https://raw.githubusercontent.com/petrstepanov/kaonlt-fit/master/resources/tree1;3-ch:tile-amp:tile.png" style="width: 100%">

 Program constructs one-dimensional projections for each PMT histogram at the value of Tile (`tilel` for PMT1 and `tiler` for PMT2) equal to a certain value.
-This threshold value is spacified in the `--tile-profile=55` command line argument.
+This threshold value is specified in the `--tile-profile=55` command line argument.
 An extra condition is added for selection of the data for the projections.
 Only events with non-zero Tile pairs are considered (`tilel!=0 && tiler!=0`).
 This provies more clean experimental data.
 We make sure that there is a hit in each PMT.

 Following projections for PMT histograms are obtained: